 - Make sure each lettuce leaf is fully dried, so it does not water down the dressing or make things soggy

 - Do not use anchovy paste.
 Ever.
 Zuni Café uses salt-packed anchovies.
 These are great, but also can be hard to source and have a bigger price tag.
 I find that good, oil-packed anchovy fillets work well.
 Pat them dry before chopping them.

-- Please, please do not use pre-bagged romaine lettuce.
-Maintain this Caesar’s integrity by plating whole leaves from large to small, topped with a generous dose of grated parmigiano-Reggiano and some of your delicious, homemade croutons.
+- Please do not use pre-bagged romaine lettuce.
+Maintain this Caesar’s integrity by plating whole leaves from large to small, topped with a generous dose of grated Parmigiano-Reggiano and some of your delicious, homemade croutons.